AndreiMoraru123/ContextCollector/README.md

 Again, keep in mind that, provided you have one, this search will also be transfered to your graphics card, so you may run out of memory if you try to keep count of too many posibilities.

-:point_right: That means you may sometimes be forced to either use a greedy search, or break the sentences before they finish.
+That means you may sometimes be forced to either use a greedy search, or break the sentences before they finish.

 I'll leave you with [this visual example](https://www.amazon.science/blog/amazon-open-sources-library-for-prediction-over-large-output-spaces) on how beam search can select two nodes in a graph instead of choosing only one.